uncopenweb/jsonic/doc/js.rst

 Client concepts
 ---------------

-The client consists of a set of named channels that maintain independent queues of commands.
-A channel processes one command at a time and, unless otherwise directed, avoids processing the next until the previous has finished or has been interrupted.
+The client consists of a set of named :term:`channels` that maintain independent :term:`queues` of :term:`commands`.
+A channel processes its queue sequentially in first in, first out order, though some commands are processed immediately (e.g., stop).
 Multiple channels can process commands at the same time, however.
 For example, the `default` channel might have one speech utterance queued while it is speaking another.
 At the same time, the `secondary` channel might process a volume change command followed by a command to play a sound.

-Channels send notifications of actions as they occur in two manners.
-First, channels invoke callback functions registered by an application for one or more kinds of actions.
+Channels send :term:`notifications` of important events as they occur in two manners.
+First, channels invoke callback functions registered by an application for one or more kinds of notifications.
 Second, the channels return deferred results for each command before and after it is processed.
-The former technique is useful for listeners that need information when many commands are processed.
-The latter is useful when an application wants information particular commands.
+The former technique is useful for listeners that need information across many commands.
+The latter is useful when an application wants information about particular commands.

 The JSonic interface
 --------------------